Conor McGregor Isn’t Ruling Out 10-Second Knockout Of Floyd Mayweather

 Conor McGregor has high aspirations for his professional boxing debut.

-Not only does the UFC champion believe he’ll defeat Floyd Mayweather Jr., who owns a perfect 49-0 record, when the two lock horns Saturday night at T-Mobile Arena in Las Vegas.
-He also believes he has a legitimate chance of knocking out Mayweather within 10 seconds of the first bell.
+Not only does the UFC champion believe he’ll defeat boxer Floyd Mayweather Jr., who owns a perfect 49-0 record, when the two lock horns Saturday night at T-Mobile Arena in Las Vegas.
+McGregor also believes he has a legitimate chance of knocking out Mayweather within 10 seconds of the first bell.

 “I’m prepared to go the full 12 rounds with this man,” McGregor said in a sitdown interview with ESPN’s Hannah Storm.
 “But I am also prepared to knock him out in 10 seconds, and it would not surprise me if that happens.
 It wouldn’t be the first time.”